labaneilers/newrelic-bug/readme.md

-# Reproduction recipe for NewRelic promise bug
+# NewRelic promise bug

+When using a function wrapped by ```util.promisify()```, the resulting promise is rejected because the NewRelic wrapper is passing arguments in an incorrect order.

+## Reproduction steps

 1. Ensure you have docker installed
 2. Ensure you have an environment variable ```NEW_RELIC_LICENSE_KEY``` with a valid NewRelic license key.